 Outpatient management and preventive care of vaso-occlusive pain, fever, blood transfusions, and hydroxyurea therapy, which can reduce the frequency of pain and blood transfusions for patients with sickle cell disease.

 A special “Pain Pathway” in the Emergency Department and outpatient clinic to ensure the rapid evaluation and treatment of sickle cell patients with vaso-occlusive crisis.

 Access to an Array of Specialists and Clinical Trials

 Our patients have access to all of the physicians throughout Columbia University Medical Center who specialize in pediatric conditions and who can help treat complications of sickle cell disease and other conditions.

-For patients who may benefit from stem cell transplantation, we have access to the one of the country’s largest Stem Cell Transplantation program.
+For patients who may benefit from stem cell transplantation, we have access to one of the country’s largest Stem Cell Transplantation programs.